Was Charlotte Brontë’s “Shirley” an Idealized Portrait of Her Sister Emily?

 Shirley, the second published novel by Charlotte Brontë, was published in 1849, still under the pseudonym Currer Bell.
 Charlotte had already achieved fame and notoriety with the wildly successful Jane Eyre under her masculine nom de plume.
 The question we’ll be exploring here is how much of Shirley’s character did Charlotte draw from her sister Emily’s.

 A more challenging novel to read than Jane Eyre, Shirley: A Tale is now considered a prime example of the mid-19th century “social novel.”
 The social novels that emerged from that period were works of fiction dealing with themes like labor injustice, abuse of and bias against women, and poverty.

 Shirley is set in Charlotte’s native Yorkshire in 1811 and 1812, and takes place against the scene of the Luddite uprisings in the Yorkshire textile industry.
 It must have been a lonely endeavor for Charlotte, who, having gotten used to her sisters Anne and Emily as writing companions, was now the only surviving sibling.
 Anne, Emily, and their brother Branwell had not long before et their untimely deaths.

 The rise of the social novel

-A fellow novelist who became known for the genre of social novel was Elizabeth Gaskell, who, incidentally, was also well known for her Life of Charlotte Brontë (1857).
+A fellow novelist who became known for the genre of social novel was Elizabeth Gaskell, who, incidentally, was also well known for The Life of Charlotte Brontë (1857).
 This posthumous biography that helped cement its subject’s literary legacy shortly after her death.
 Her novel Mary Barton, which preceded Shirley by just a year, and termed an “industrial novel,” explored the relationships between workers and their employers.